JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Deprecation cycle**:
 >
-> - 2.1.0: enable the new behavior in K2; K1 remains unaffected
+> - 2.1.0: enable the new behavior

 ### Correct visibility alignment for getters and setters of var properties overriding a protected val